Photo of hands in the air wearing medical gloves.

 A: Wound Management for Health Professionals is designed for nurses, community paramedics, physicians, physiotherapists, occupational therapists, and others.
 A clinical background is required.

 Wound Care for Clients Experiencing Inequities, on the other hand, is for both health and helping professionals.
-Health professionals includes those listed above as well as other professionals such as social workers.
+Health professionals includes those listed above as well as other professionals such as social workers, firefighters and pharmacists, to name a few.
 Helping professionals includes shelter and housing workers, harm-reduction workers, social service providers and others.

 High-Risk Foot is especially for foot-care nurses, community nurses, RNs and LPNs in other areas of practice, community paramedics, physiotherapists, occupational therapists, physicians and others who care for clients with high-risk foot and lower limb conditions.
 A clinical background is strongly recommended.